Micro process engineering: Process intensification

 "intrinsic safety" of microstructured reactors.
-The improvement of yields and selectivities by using novel reactions or running reactions at more extreme parameters is known as "process intensification".
+The approach of making chemical manufacturing cheaper and more sustainable by using less equipment, less energy, and less waste per unit of output is known as "process intensification".

 History

-Historically, micro process engineering originated around the 1980s, when mechanical micromachining methods developed for the fabrication of uranium isotope separation nozzles were first applied to the manufacturing of compact heat exchangers at the Karlsruhe (Nuclear) Research Center.
+Historically, micro process engineering originated around the 1980s, when mechanical micromachining methods developed for the fabrication of uranium isotope separation nozzles were applied to the manufacturing of compact heat exchangers at the Karlsruhe (Nuclear) Research Center.